partrickJhonson/beef/Autorun-Rule-Engine.md

   OS = ['Linux','Windows','OSX','Android','iOS','BlackBerry','ALL']
   VERSION = ['<','<=','==','>=','>','ALL','Vista','XP']
 ```
-Have a look in browser.js and os.js (<beef_root>/core/main/client) to see exactly what is supported.
+Have a look in `browser.js` and `os.js` (found in `<beef_root>/core/main/client`) to see exactly what is supported.

 ## Chaining mode
 There are currently two chaining modes implemented, which should cover most of your client-side needs.
 ### Sequential
 Call N modules with different configurable time delays.
-Sequential mode wraps module bodies in their own functions, using setTimeout() to call them with a time delay if specified.
+Sequential mode wraps module bodies in their own functions, using `setTimeout()` to call them with a time delay if specified.
 Execution order is also available to let you write down modules in an organised way in the JSON file, but then call them in different order.

 Note that module execution status is not checked, and results are ignored.
-Useful if you just want to launch some modules without caring what their status will be (for instance, a bunch of blind XSRFs on a set of targets).
-Moreover, as explained later, this chaining mode allows you to launch N modules that are not prepared for the BeEF ARE (as in, they don't return information about the execution status or result data).
+Useful if you just want to launch some modules without worrying what their status will be (e.g. a bunch of blind XSRFs on a set of targets).
+Moreover - as explained later - this chaining mode allows you to launch N modules that are not prepared for the BeEF ARE (that is, they don't return information about the execution status or result data).

 The resulting wrapper is something like this:
 ```javascript